bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 ## Instructor Notes

 * This week, students will learn computer science fundamentals as they apply to JavaScript.
-Tell students that this module will be very different from what they're used to!
-It is heavier on concepts, but it will help them think like a developer and prepare for interviews.
+Let students know that this module will be very different from what they're used to!
+It is heavier on concepts, which will help them think like a developer and prepare for interviews.

 * This last phase of the boot camp focuses on being employer-ready, improving the skills that students have already learned, and making web applications more performant and efficient.
-Basically, students will focus on life after boot camp.
+It helps students start to focus on life after boot camp.

-* Regex was not covered in the async lessons, but it is the topic of this week's Challenge.
-Students might struggle with the `05-Regex` activity because it is their first time seeing it, but encourage them to research online and use this activity as practice for their Challenge.
+* Regex is not covered in the async lessons, but it is the topic of this week's Challenge.
+Students might struggle with the `05-Regex` activity because it is their first time seeing it, but encourage them to research online and use this activity as practice for the Challenge.

 * You will spend some time in this week's second virtual class covering how to create a GitHub gist.
 Before class, review the [Module 17 Challenge](../../01-Class-Content/17-CS/02-Challenge) and the [GitHub Docs on creating gists](https://help.github.com/en/github/writing-on-github/creating-gists).